cytopia/devilbox/docs/configuration-project/custom-vhost.rst

 .. seealso::

-   If you intend to use ``vhost-gen`` for your own projects, have a look at its projcet page and its sister projects:
+   If you intend to use ``vhost-gen`` for your own projects, have a look at its project page and its sister projects:

    * `vhost-gen <https://github.com/devilbox/vhost-gen>`_